 Language for Business and Technology (LBAT) programs accept language learners who have reached an intermediate level of proficiency and want to advance their intercultural communication skills.
 Conducted entirely in Spanish, the LBAT experience is designed for in-depth language development and cultural understanding and experience.

-Since their 2001 inception, LBAT programs in Spanish have benefitted more than 700 Tech students, many of whom have followed their LBAT summer with an exchange semester or internship abroad and even gone on to work overseas after graduation.
+Since their 2001 inception, LBAT programs in Spanish have benefited more than 700 Tech students, many of whom have followed their LBAT summer with an exchange semester or internship abroad and even gone on to work overseas after graduation.